nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `addOrder()` method adds the order based on user input.

-MediVault will determine if there exist the medication with the same name in order and in stock.
+MediVault determines if there exist the medication with the same name in order and in stock.

-* If there exist medication with the same name in order and in stock, MediVault will check if the `orderQuantity + existingStockQuantity + existingOrderQuantity <= maxQuantity` to ensure total order quantity does not exceed the existing maximum stock quantity allowed.
+* If there exist medication with the same name in order and in stock, MediVault checks if the `orderQuantity + existingStockQuantity + existingOrderQuantity <= maxQuantity` to ensure total order quantity does not exceed the existing maximum stock quantity allowed.
-* If there exist medication with the same name in order but not in stock, MediVault will check if the `orderQuantity
+* If there exist medication with the same name in order but not in stock, MediVault checks if the `orderQuantity
 < maxQuantity`, where `maxQuantity = Integer.MAX_VALUE` to allow the user to add any quantity of medication.
-* If there does not exist medication with the same name in order but exist in stock, MediVault will check if the `orderQuantity < existingStockQuantity` to ensure total order quantity does not exceed the existing maximum stock quantity allowed.
+* If there does not exist medication with the same name in order but exist in stock, MediVault checks if the `orderQuantity < existingStockQuantity` to ensure total order quantity does not exceed the existing maximum stock quantity allowed.
-* If there does not exist medication with the same name in order and in stock, MediVault will not check for valid quantity and will simply add the order as a new order.
+* If there does not exist medication with the same name in order and in stock, MediVault does not check for valid quantity and simply add the order as a new order.

 #### DeleteOrderCommand